 Department of Education’s Teacher for the Deaf and Hard of Hearing is a member of interdisciplinary educational teams, and provide a range of services (i.e., consultation, assessment, programming, training, community liaison, etc.) to support students within the educational setting.

-The role of the teacher for the Deaf and Hard of Hearing in Yukon schools may include:
+The role of the teacher for the Deaf and Hard of Hearing in Yukon schools includes:

 Providing indirect service to schools by sharing information regarding:

 type, use and troubleshooting of amplification devices (hearing aids, personal and classroom amplification systems)

 teaching strategies/accommodations for deaf and hard of hearing students.

 Offering awareness workshops and classroom presentations regarding hearing loss and its implications.

 Consulting with parents, principals, teachers and resource/support personnel regarding programming needs and student support.

 Assisting with the development of the Individual Education Plans (IEPs), Student Learning Plans (StLPs) and Behaviour Support Plans (BSP).

 Providing information on sign systems (e.g. American Sign Language, Signed English) and in-services related to sign language.

 Providing consultation regarding individualized programming to enhance auditory, academic, sign and/or oral language skills.